 - Graphic or Web Designer: Technology focused?
 Create something from nothing using no more than your creativity and coding knowledge.

-- Content Curator: Focused alone time to research and collect data to share on blogs, for marketing, websites, etc.
+- Content Curator: A job focused alone time to research and collect data to share on blogs, for marketing and websites.

 - Website Auditor: Love websites?
 Become a website auditor and let people know how they can improve their website and readership.